-The Fair Funding Review and the 75 per cent Business Rate Retention scheme was delayed due to COVID-19 and the government rolled forward a further one year settlement for 2021 to 2022 in line with that for 2020 to 2021.
-It is expected that this will also be the position for 2022 to 2023.
-However, due to the uncertainty around this, our Medium Term Financial Strategy (MTFS) assumes no government support beyond 2021 to 2022 other than: Baseline Funding and around half of current local growth in respect of Business Rates; and no New Homes Bonus Payment other than legacy payments in respect of previous awards.
+The Fair Funding Review and the 75 per cent Business Rate Retention scheme was again delayed due to COVID-19 and the government rolled forward a further one year settlement for 2022 to 2023 in line with that for 2021 to 2022.
+It is expected that this will also be the position for 2023 to 2024.
+However, due to the uncertainty around this, our Medium Term Financial Strategy (MTFS) assumes no government support beyond 2022 to 2023 other than Baseline Funding and around half of current local growth in respect of Business Rates.
 As a result of this prudent approach to our medium-term financial planning, there should be no adverse impact due to any delay, but this will be monitored and reviewed as further details are released by government.